SerenaTetart/Time_series_analysis/README.md

 ## Introduction - Quick overview of time series

-For the purpose of this introduction we'll use as dataset the Bitcoin's market price everyday since 2014.
+For the purpose of this introduction we'll use as dataset Bitcoin's closing market price everyday since 2014.

 A time serie is composed of 3 components:
 * (<b>y:</b> the baseline value for the series)